zowe/docs-site/docs/whats-new/zowe-v3-migration.md

         attls: false
 ```

+2) Update your PROCLIB entries for Zowe, as enhancements and default parameters have changed throughout Zowe v2.
+This can be performed with the unix command `zwe init stc`, by running the job ZWEISTC, or by copying the SZWESAMP members ZWESLSTC, ZWESISTC, and ZWESASTC into your desired PROCLIB.

+### Migrating from Zowe v2.15.0 or Lower

+If you are migrating from Zowe **v2.15.0** or a lower version, ensure thatZowe configuration is set up for keyring

 ### Migrating from Zowe v2.10.0 or Lower

 If you are migrating from Zowe **v2.10.0** or a lower version, consider taking advantage of the new **sysMessages** feature.

 The `zowe.sysMessages` is a new array that allows you to select messages that, when found by the launcher, will be duplicated into the system's log.

+### Migrating from Zowe v2.9.0 or Lower

+If you are migrating from Zowe **v2.9.0** or a lower version, it is recommended to delete the `<zowe.workspaceDirectory>/app-server/plugins` directory so that it can be regenerated on the next run of Zowe.
+In this version and prior there were old and no longer used Application Framework plugins and references to them will complicate logs with harmless errors.

 ### Migrating from Zowe v2.3.0 or Lower